What Is It?

 What causes bursitis?

-As mentioned bursitis is commonly caused by a rubbing-type irritation at the knee.
+Bursitis is commonly is due to a rubbing-type irritation at the knee.
 The repetitive one-off action causes swelling in the bursa which fills up the joint space either at the front or back of the knee.
-Common causes are kneeling while doing a one-off intense period of gardening, cleaning or doing hygiene cares for someone in a kneeling position.
+Common causes are kneeling while doing a one-off intense period.
+This includes gardening, cleaning or doing hygiene cares for someone in a kneeling position.

 What does it feel like?